T-Digest Functions¶

 Returns the

-which summarizes the approximate distribution of all input values ofx
+tdigestwhich summarizes the approximate distribution of all input values ofx.
+The default compression factor is100.

 - tdigest_agg(x: double, w: double) tdigest<double>